Kapral67/FamilyDirectory/README.md

         - Here, you need to copy the NS records for `${ORG_FAMILYDIRECTORY_HOSTED_ZONE_NAME}` and apply them at your registrar

         - If `${ORG_FAMILYDIRECTORY_HOSTED_ZONE_NAME}` is a subdomain (e.g. `subdomain.example.com`):

             - Make sure that you are applying these records for the subdomain, not the root domain

             - *Note that some DNS Providers/Registrars don't work very well for delegating domains.
 I had success when using Cloudflare as the Nameserver for my root domain.
 For these purposes, Cloudflare is free if you already own the root domain.*

     - You will also need to set a temporary A record for `${ORG_FAMILYDIRECTORY_HOSTED_ZONE_NAME}` in your hosted zone's record table select **Create record** button and leave the record name blank, make sure Record type is **A** and set the TTL to something short like 300 seconds.
 The routing policy should be **Simple routing** and the Value of the record can be anything (this is a dummy record so that Route53 allows us to attach A records to subdomains and is overwritten by the `FamilyDirectoryAmplifyStack`).
 You can use the value `93.184.216.34` (which is the A record value of `example.com` at the time of writing)

     - Wait Until DNS Propagates, Then Continue

     2. Now, deploy the `FamilyDirectoryApiGatewayStack`

         - This stack should cause all stacks except `FamilyDirectoryAmplifyStack` to deploy along with because they are all dependents of this stack.

         - Since there lots of artifacts being deployed and dns validation occurring on some stacks, this will take a while

     3. If you used the `stage.bash` script to build this repo, then `AdminClient` is already built for you

         - Before deploying the `FamilyDirectoryAmplifyStack`, you need to create the root member

         - The `AdminClient` has the capability to walk you through this

-        - Just run `AdminClient` and select **CREATE** command and **ROOT** option
+        - Just run `AdminClient`, select **CREATE** command, then **ROOT** option, and fill in the prompts

-***==TODO==** Finish Deployment Order*
+            - This is also a good time to enable the PDF Generation, there is also a command for this in the `AdminClient`

+            - **Note** if you have a lot of Members you want to pre-fill your directory with (use `AdminClient` for this), it is best to keep the PDF Generator off until just before you create the last member

+    4. Now, deploy the `FamilyDirectoryAmplifyStack`

+        - After deploying this stack, we need to go into Amplify in the AWS Management Console to trigger the first build

+        - Go to the Amplify Service and click SinglePageApp, then click the run button

+            - If you don't see SinglePageApp, then you are probably in the wrong region, make sure you're in the region you set as `${AWS_REGION}`

+### Updating

+#### Frontend

+The frontend is full CI/CD, so as long as you keep your fork in sync with [FamilyDirectoryUI](https://github.com/Kapral67/FamilyDirectoryUI), new commits are automatically deployed to your frontend

+#### Backend

+For backend updates:

+1. Follow steps 1, 2, & 4 from **Steps to Deploy** (We don't need to bootstrap, so step 3 is not needed)

+2. Deploy the `AmplifyStack` (e.g. `cdk deploy FamilyDirectoryAmplifyStack`)

+    - **Note**: *You must be in the `CDK` directory to run `cdk` commands*